MaxVRAM/server-dev/mqtt/README.md

-### Setting Up The Sensor Entity Using Node-RED in Home Assistant
+## Setup Home Asistant Entity Using Node-RED

 1. **First check that HA is receiving the value by going back to "Supervisor" > "Mosquitto Broker" > "Log".**
 _You should see a log entry saying something like "New connection found from (IP) on port 1883."_